Pfizer Inc.

 Supply Chain Architecture: Key Suppliers & Partners:

-- Distribution: Operates multiple distribution facilities worldwide.
+- Distribution: Operates multiple distribution facilities globally.

 Market Access & Customer Relationships